Pediatric Valvar Aortic Stenosis Clinical Presentation

 Neonatal aortic valve stenosis

 A systolic murmur may be unimpressive because of low cardiac output secondary to left ventricular dysfunction.
-A precordial thrill is somewhat rare in the neonate.
-A click may be heard, although this is often difficult to discern, because the degree of tachycardia and poor excursion of the valve may make the click less noticeable.
+A precordial thrill is rare in the neonate.
+A click is often difficult to discern, because the degree of tachycardia and poor excursion of the valve may make the click less noticeable.

-Severe aortic valve insufficiency in the neonatal period is rare.
+Severe aortic valve insufficiency is rare.
 However, if it is present, consider the diagnosis of an aortic–left ventricular tunnel.

 Childhood aortic valve stenosis

-In aortic stenosis, a systolic ejection murmur is present at the left middle and the right upper sternal border.
+A systolic ejection murmur is present at the left middle and the right upper sternal border.
 A thrill in the suprasternal notch is common even with modest levels of aortic valve stenosis and helps to localize pathology to the aortic valve.
 An ejection click is noted along the aortic axis and often is audible at the apex when it is not heard elsewhere.
-A precordial thrill is less common but, when present, is usually indicative of severe aortic valve stenosis.
+A precordial thrill is less common but, when present, is usually indicative of significant aortic valve stenosis.

-The apical impulse may be normal or increased in intensity.
+The apical impulse may be normal or increased, secondary to left ventricular hypertrophy/dilatation.
 As with other semilunar valve pathologies, the severity of obstruction is proportional to the length and grade of the systolic murmur, assuming normal ventricular function and cardiac output.

 A fourth heart sound, when present, usually indicates significant left ventricular hypertrophy.